 The 200 foot long, eight-story glass wall atrium is the most striking feature of the Itasca.
-The atrium filters sunlight from the upper-level skylight throughout the building and the circulation on either side provides an inside community of interior“sidewalks” surrounding a central “plaza.”
+The atrium filters sunlight from the upper-level skylight throughout the building, and the circulation on either side provide an inside community of interior "sidewalks" surrounding a central "plaza."

 Love What They Did With the Place

 The current owners completely gutted and remodeled the space in 2010, carefully preserving the vintage free-standing fireplace and teak-fronted built-in closets and cabinets.
-The new walls contain acoustic insulation, to provide privacy within the otherwise open plan.
-All of the finishes, electrical wiring, plumbing, and appliances are new.
+The new walls contain acoustic insulation to provide privacy within the otherwise open plan.
+All finishes, electrical wiring, plumbing, and appliances are new.

 A Few Good Things To Know

-- The heat, hot water, stove, and clothes dryer run on natural gas which is included in the monthly association fees along with water/sewer/trash removal, high-speed Internet, and basic cable TV.
-Electricity is the only utility bill the owners pay, which averages about $100/month.
+- The heat, hot water, stove, and clothes dryer run on natural gas, which is included in the monthly association fees along with water/sewer/trash removal, high-speed Internet, and basic cable TV.
+Electricity is the owners' only utility bill, which averages about $100/month.
 Also, good to know, there is a whole-house humidifier built into the air-handling system.

-- The Guest/Reading Loft was designed to accommodate two twin-bed mattresses, for informal sleep-overs, or as a quiet place to read a book or take a nap in a semi-private space.
-Because the ceiling isn’t quite two full stories high, the floor of the loft is above the two closets below, and the bench-height platform with the mattresses is the ceiling of the hall below.
+- The Guest/Reading Loft was designed to accommodate two twin-bed mattresses for informal sleep-overs or as a quiet place to read a book or take a nap in a semi-private space.
+Because the ceiling isn't quite two full stories high, the loft floor is above the two closets below, and the bench-height platform with the mattresses is the ceiling of the hall below.

 - The fireplace is original to the first renovation of the Itasca Building in 1980.
-You couldn’t build one like it today, because of building codes, but it was “grandfathered in” and really is a marvelous thing.
-It draws beautifully (no smoke), and can be seen from the kitchen, dining, living, media areas, as well as the master bedroom.
-When the lights are out, it’s like having a campfire indoors.
+You couldn't build one like it today because of building codes, but it was "grandfathered in" and is a marvelous thing.
+It draws beautifully (no smoke) and can be seen from the kitchen, dining, living, media areas, as well as the master bedroom.
+When the lights are out, it's like having a campfire indoors.

-The current owners designed the position of the wall between the master bedroom and the office loft to align with the roof beam, above, to make it easy to add a door and partition, if desired, between the bedroom and the main living space.
+The current owners designed the position of the wall between the master bedroom and the office loft to align with the roof beam above to make it easy to add a door and partition, if desired, between the bedroom and the main living space.
 The drain for the walk-in shower was part of the 1980 plan, so they used it to create an open-air shower off the master bedroom, taking advantage of the skylight above.
 The extensive built-in cabinets, bookshelves, and closets are also from the original design.
-The extensive built-in closets are also from the original design.
+The ample built-in wardrobes are also from the original design.

-- The loft office was designed to keep workspace “out of sight and out of mind” when relaxing, and it works beautifully.
-It would also make a great space for meditation or yoga, or as a reading loft with library shelving.
+- The loft office was designed to keep the workspace "out of sight and out of mind" when relaxing, and it works beautifully.
+It would also make an excellent space for meditation or yoga or a reading loft with library shelving.
 The doors of the built-in cabinets are easy to remove and reconfigure.

-- As you’ll see if you tour the roof, many 6th floor owners have built roof decks, or even second-story rooms, above their units.
-The process for this is to develop a plan and have it approved by the homeowner’s association, which then issues a permit to occupy the roof area.
-Any of the neighbors who’ve done this can advise you.
+- As you'll see if you tour the roof, many 6th floor owners have built roof decks, or even second-story rooms, above their units.
+This process is to develop a plan and have it approved by the homeowner's association, which then issues a permit to occupy the roof area.
+Any of the neighbors who've done this can advise you.

 - There is a boat hoist above the garage parking space.
-The current owners are able to lower their 12-foot kayak onto the roof-rack on their car and be out the door in a few minutes.
+The current owners can lower their 12-foot kayak onto the roof rack on their car and be out the door in a few minutes.
 The hoist will also be left for the new owners.